AquaticEcoDynamics/modelling-manual/docs/01-gettingstarted.md

 ### R {-}

-To get started with R you must first download the base R system onto your computer.
+To get started with R, first download the base R system onto your computer.
 By itself, this provides a rudimentary console for interacting with the R programming language.
 For a more user-friendly experience, download the R Studio integrated development environment (IDE).

 - R can be downloaded [here](https://cran.csiro.au)
 - R Studio can be downloaded [here](https://rstudio.com)